-Over 30 vaccine candidates supported, 3 in advance trials, 4 in advanced pre-clinical stage
+Over 30 vaccine candidates supported, 3 in advance trials, 4 in advanced pre-clinical stage: Centre

 New Delhi, Sep 16: The government on Wednesday said more than 30 vaccine candidates for coronavirus have been supported, and three of them are in advance stages of trials now, while four are in advanced pre-clinical development stage.